 RADF has changed…

 Arts Queensland has recently introduced some changes to the way the Regional Arts Development Fund (RADF) is managed.

-From July 2015 the fund will be delivered flexibly, and local councils can implement locally tailored RADF programs based on priorities determined by them and their communities.
+Since July 2015 the fund has been delivered with more flexibility, and local councils can implement locally tailored RADF programs based on priorities determined by them and their communities.